dvv/simple/README.md

 are about providing sugar to do routing and/or template rendering, paying no or little attention to security at all.

-Simple is written in CoffeeScript and uses:
+*Simple* is written in (CoffeeScript)[http://jashkenas.github.com/coffee-script] and uses:
 - creationix's [Stack](https://github.com/creationix/stack) to form middleware

-- jed's Secure cookies to persist authenticated user id
+- jed's Secure [cookies](https://github.com/jed/cookie-node) to persist authenticated user id

-- cloudhead's node-static to serve static content
+- cloudhead's [node-static](https://github.com/cloudhead/node-static) to serve static content

-- christkv's node-mongodb-native as persistence layer
+- christkv's [node-mongodb-native](https://github.com/christkv/node-mongodb-native) as persistence layer

 Simple can be run as single process, or as robust multi-node farm.

 Simple talks _just_ JSON REST/RPC.
 All rendering is drawn as client-side task.
-I strongly suggest to look at Backbone as client-side MVC.
+I strongly suggest to look at (Backbone)[http://documentcloud.github.com/backbone/] as client-side MVC.

-Simple uses Resource Query Language (RQL) and provides very flexible and powerful way to semantically map URLs to DB queries.
+Simple uses (Resource Query Language)[https://githib.com/kriszyp/rql] and provides very flexible and powerful way to semantically map URLs to DB queries.

 Simple uses JSON-Schema to describe entities and validation rules.
 Changes are made to vanilla JSON-Schema so that it could express per-property